 Having spent the last 13 years or so looking at expensive clothes and accessories up close means I can spot a worthwhile investment from a mile off.
 I may not have the available budget to always splurge on said pieces, but they're building up into one heck of a wish list in my head—a wish list that I'm willing to share with you here, in a monthly shopping gallery that features only the most-obsessed over and adored creations I've bookmarked.

 Once upon a time, it was easy to get carried away with the seasonal carousel-like shift in trends—in came one colour and out it went again when a designer said it should be so—and my list of desired items kept changing to suit.
 But these days, it's the same "forever" types of buys that remain important to me, simply waiting for that lottery win to roll in.
 However, classic doesn't have to mean boring: My personal-style essentials include less obvious things such as knitted co-ords (been wearing those for years, and before they were available in the mass market I was snapping them up from vintage stores in Spitalfields and Brooklyn) or snake-print knee-high boots (seriously, they're neutral enough to work with almost anything).
 So below you'll find an edit of luxury items that I believe will stand the test of time in my wardrobe.
-It doesn't mean I have the money to buy them, but a girl can dream!
+It doesn't mean I have the money to buy them all, but a girl can dream!

 Rixo's prints and silhouettes seem to always suit my frame (hourglass, 5'1'') so I'm always happy in their dresses.
 This new print—a dreamy mermaid and seascape—feels like the perfect style to wear for park meet-ups and summer walks.